yacineb/rust_cheatsheet/README.md

 Function pointers are regular pointers and have same size than `usize`.

+### Generics

+- Use trait with associated type when only and only 1 implementation is expected for a type for that generic parameter. (for iterators for example, whtever the iteratee type is, the iterator impl is the same)

 ### ZST

 Those types occupy no space in memory.
 They exist purely for type-level information or as markers.